 Senate Bill No. 381 amends existing laws regarding firearm possession for individuals with felony convictions and delinquents in Oklahoma.
-The bill modifies Section 1283 of Title 21, which previously prohibited individuals convicted of felonies from possessing firearms.
-The amendments introduce new subsections that allow individuals convicted of nonviolent felonies to have their rights restored under certain conditions, such as receiving a full pardon or completing their sentence without further convictions for five years.
-Additionally, the bill specifies that certain nonviolent felony offenses, including child endangerment and domestic abuse, disqualify individuals from having their firearm rights restored.
+The bill modifies Section 1283 of Title 21, which previously prohibited convicted felons from possessing firearms.
+It introduces new provisions that allow individuals convicted of nonviolent felonies to have their rights restored under certain conditions, such as receiving a full pardon or completing their sentence without further convictions for five years.
+The bill also specifies that individuals convicted of certain nonviolent offenses, such as child endangerment and domestic abuse, are ineligible for rights restoration.

-The bill also updates statutory language and references, clarifying the definitions of terms related to firearms and the conditions under which individuals may possess or carry firearms.
-It establishes that individuals on probation or under alternative court programs are prohibited from possessing firearms, and it outlines penalties for violations of these provisions.
-The effective date for the bill is set for November 1, 2025.
+Additionally, the bill updates statutory language and references, clarifying the definitions of firearms and the conditions under which individuals may possess them.
+It establishes that individuals on probation or under alternative court programs are prohibited from possessing firearms, and it outlines penalties for those who violate these provisions.
+The bill is set to take effect on November 1, 2025.

 Statutes affected: